kimanikevin254/onehouse-cdc-pipeline-demo/README.md

         5       Keyboard        2       100.00  canceled        2025-08-06T19:08:14.247179Z
         ```

-12. You can now make any changes to the data in the source Postgres database and they will always be reflected in the datalake after every 10 seconds.
+12. You can now make any changes to the data in the source Postgres database and they will always be reflected in the data lakehouse after every 10 seconds.

 13. To stop and remove the containers, execute the commands:

     ```bash
-    docker compose -p cdc-datalake down
+    docker compose -p cdc-lakehouse down
     docker compose -p cdc-source down
     ```